thegallagher/html-starter-project/README.md

 Finally, change to the project directory, install the required packages and build the project

     yarn install && yarn run encore dev

+## Building

+To build your website, run:

+    yarn run encore [dev|production] # dev for development, production on for production

+By default the public path is `/build` for development and `/` for production.
+If you need to change the public path, you can use the `--env.publicPath` parameter. eg:

+    yarn run encore dev --env.publicPath=/project-name/build

+Additionally, you can change the output path with the `--env.publicPath` parameter. eg:

+    yarn run encore production --env.outputPath=/var/www/sites/mysite.com

+## Watch

+To automatically recompile your assets when they change:

+    yarn run encore dev --watch

+## Dev server

+Start dev server.
+Default link is http://localhost:8080/

+For more options, see: https://symfony.com/doc/master/frontend/encore/dev-server.html

+    yarn run encore dev-server

 ## Included packages